nataliaburrey/Challange2/README.md

 The progect was written in Python, using Visual Studio Code to modified the original file.
 I used Terminal on MacOC to run the code and later to create repository,upload and modified files on GitHub.

 Conda (dev) inviroment was activated.
-Multiple libriries was called to use by following commands:
+Multiple libraries was called to use by following commands:

 ```
 import cvs